 You can easily make your own sweets and desserts without palm oil.
-If you are baking from scratch, be sure to AVOID USING SHORTENING which usually contains palm.
+If you are baking from scratch, be sure to AVOID USING SHORTENING which most always contains palm.

 As with everything, the less ingredients something has, the less chance there will be palm oil in it.
 We avoid all store-bought desserts because my son has a palm oil allergy and intolerance.

 When baking desserts from scratch to avoid palm oil, know these items likely contain it: